 Although federal environmental laws enacted by Congress and signed by the President generally empower the U.S. EPA to regulate activities that could impact the environment, U.S. EPA often delegates its authority to the individual states.
-For example, ADEM is empowered by the U.S. EPA to enforce the federal Clean Air Act (CAA) and the Clean Water Act (CWA).
+For example, ADEM is empowered by the U.S. EPA to enforce the federal Clean Air Act (CAA), the Clean Water Act (CWA), the Resource Conservation and Recovery Act (RCRA), and the Safe Drinking Water Act (SDWA).